-Verses 4-7 prove that this time period is at the very end of humanity's physical existence on earth, because it is only after humanity has advanced beyond the unrighteousness of the physical realm and into the righteousness of the spiritual realm that these conditions can exist.
+Verses 4-7 prove that this time period is at the very end of Israel's physical existence on earth, because it is only after Israel has advanced beyond the unrighteousness of the physical realm and into the righteousness of the spiritual realm that these conditions can exist.

 The literal meaning of the name "Hag Sukkot" (Feast of Shelters) for the nation of Israel was that of a memorial to their being brought out of Egypt under the protective hand of YEHOVAH God.

-The making of shelters and dwelling in them was symbolic of the need for YEHOVAH's care and protection and the futility of human efforts to care for and protect themselves.
+The making of shelters and dwelling in them was symbolic of the need for YEHOVAH's care and protection and the futility of their own efforts to care for and protect themselves.

 The Israelites were to remember that it was through the overshadowing presence of YEHOVAH God and his power in the pillar of cloud and fire that they were protected from their enemies.